-Kim Mize (center) poses for a photo with her husband, Greg (left), her husband and Michigan State University basketball coach Tom Izzo after accepting her Excellence in Education Award from the Michigan Lottery.
+Audra Kowalski (second from right) poses for a photo with her husband, Ben Kowalski (second from left), principal, Tom Berriman (left) and Michigan State University basketball coach Tom Izzo after accepting her Excellence in Education Award from the Michigan Lottery.

-A Macomb County educator known for the personal attention that she gives each of her special education students, including tutoring on her own time, and for helping them develop social skills has been honored with an Excellence of Education award from the Michigan Lottery.
+A Kent County educator known for bringing out the best in each student through individualized instruction and personal attention has been honored with an Excellence in Education award from the Michigan Lottery.

 The Michigan Lottery recently established the Excellence in Education awards to recognize outstanding public school educators across the state during the school year.